Sujithluffy/tasks/README.md

-the tasks given in my intership at vips tech
+the tasks given in my intership (full stack )at vips tech